- Course dates:

 Prelude Strings provide an introduction to ensemble playing for young students of approx. grade 1 and above and the emphasis is on performing together to develop ensemble skills whilst having fun.
 Students are encouraged to be responsible for making sure they learn their own parts and develop good technique.

-Intermezzo Strings with Helen Barber
+Intermediate Strings with Helen Barber

 This group is aimed at students who are around grade 3 and above.
 The music is varied and includes lots of fun arrangements of favourite tunes.

-Senior Strings with Emily Sheldrake
+Advanced Strings with Emily Sheldrake

 Senior strings invites students who have a level of grade 6 and above.
 Professional violinist Hannah Perowne introduces players to favourite works for string ensemble by well-known composers.